Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 where, N is the number of desired kernels.
 This function extracts one of the coordinate transformations from file ``bli_coords.mat``, performs bilinear interpolation on the pixels, and creates input and output test vectors for AI Engine simulation.
 The function also generates a file named ``config.h`` used by the AI Engine compiler and simulator.
 This specifies the number of kernels and number of kernel invocations required to process the entire test image.
 This function also performs bilinear interpolation in double precision using the MATLAB ``interp2`` function and stores the result in file ``golden_ref.mat``.

-As an example, specifying four kernels should result in the MATLAB Console Window displaying something like:
+As an example, specifying four kernels results in the MATLAB Console Window displaying something like:

 ```
 >> genvectors_bilinear_interp(4)